NCS

 “The election period (in Germany) is six weeks, so there’s no being bombarded with political advertisements for years on end.
 The pollercoaster isn’t much of a thing here, the whole get-out-the-vote and voter-suppression games don’t exist,” he mentioned.

-Every time he’s again residence in Ohio, significantly round election time, Blohm mentioned he feels “bombarded.”
+Every time he’s again dwelling in Ohio, notably round election time, Blohm mentioned he feels “bombarded.”

 “I have the contrast of getting on the plane in the sane world and getting off into just craziness,” he mentioned about the distinction.

-But there’s all the time a flip aspect in relation to the little issues in life that add up in the professionals and cons columns.
+But there’s at all times a flip facet in terms of the little issues in life that add up in the professionals and cons columns.

-One of the day-to-day issues Blohm mentioned he misses about life in the United States would possibly depend as a microstressor for extra reserved Germans.
+One of the day-to-day issues Blohm mentioned he misses about life in the United States may depend as a microstressor for extra reserved Germans.

 “When you’re at a cash register and have those little meaningless conversations in the States, they may be superficial.
 But at the same time, when you don’t have them, they’re missing,” he mentioned.